How to find a great broker

 There are a couple of ways that you can find a good mortgage broker.
-After all, a good mortgage broker = better rates for you!
+After all, finding the right mortgage broker means better rates for you!
 Here are our suggestions:

 - Ask your friends and family.
-If you know someone who has recently purchased or refinanced a home, they may have a name and phone number for you.
+If you know someone who recently purchased or refinanced a home, ask them if they had a good experience and they may be able to refer you.

 - Ask your realtor.
-Your realtor likely has brokers that they have worked with in the past and may have developed relationships with them in order to help their clients with financing.
+Your realtor likely has brokers that they work with and developed relationships with in order to help their clients with financing.

 How to know if you've found the right broker

 - Your broker asks you about your budget and rate preferences.
 The right broker will work within your budget and lifestyle choices to find you the best options.

 - Your broker can explain your options clearly.
 A good broker should present you with a number of options and clearly explain their reasons for recommending specific loans.
 They should not pressure you into selecting a loan.